Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis reveals 14 active stops operating within Nhill region.
-These consist of a mix of train and bus services.
-They are serviced by 9 individual routes, collectively providing 75 weekly passenger trips.
+The public transport analysis indicates that there are 14 active transport stops operating within the Nhill Region.
+These comprise a mix of train and bus services.
+The region is served by 9 individual routes, collectively providing 75 weekly passenger trips.

 Frequently Asked Questions - Transport